Venture Capital Schemes: risk-to-capital condition: factors to be considered

-In some cases, a company may have secured pre-agreed income before an investment is made.
+In some cases, a company may have secured an income stream before an investment is made.
 To meet the risk-to-capital condition, the investment must be genuinely at risk.
-Therefore, only investment that is not covered or protected by pre-agreed income or support may qualify for tax relief, provided that the investor’s capital is significantly at risk and other eligibility conditions are met.
+Investments that are partly protected by small amounts of pre-agreed income or support may qualify for tax relief, provided that the investor’s capital is significantly at risk and other eligibility conditions are met.

 Some capital preservation companies depend upon creating or purchasing an asset that is expected to be sold on, either at a profit or a small loss.

 This factor does not prevent companies from using money raised to buy or create assets, so long as the intention is to make use of the asset in the company’s trade (for example, an item of plant or machinery).
-The asset should not be held mainly with a view to its disposal, or used to secure the investment or generate a low-risk income stream.
+The asset should not be held mainly with a view to its disposal, or the disposal of a trade that depends upon the asset, or used to secure the investment or generate a low-risk income stream.